Quentin Roosevelt: Air service in France

 Finally sent to France, Lieutenant Roosevelt first helped in setting up the large Air Service training base at Issoudun.
 He was a supply officer and then, in time, ran one of the training airfields.
 Eventually, he became a pilot in the 95th Aero Squadron, part of the 1st Pursuit Group.
 The unit was posted to Touquin, France and, on July 9, 1918, Saints, France.
-During the time that he was flying from Saints, he was billeted just half a mile away at Melina Thibault's home in Mauperthuis, France where he roomed with supply officer Ed Thomas.
+While flying from Saints, he was billeted about half a mile away in the nearby village of Mauperthuis.
 Roosevelt had one confirmed kill of a German aircraft during the German spring offensive, which he shot down on July 10, 1918.
 Four days later, in a massive aerial engagement at the commencement of the Second Battle of the Marne, he was himself shot down behind German lines.

 Captain Eddie Rickenbacker, commander of the 94th Aero Squadron (also known as the "Hat-in-the-Ring" Squadron), in his memoirs described Roosevelt's character as a soldier and pilot in the following words:

 As President Roosevelt's son, he had rather a difficult task to fit himself in with the democratic style of living which is necessary in the intimate life of an aviation camp.
 Every one who met him for the first time expected him to have the airs and superciliousness of a spoiled boy.
 This notion was quickly lost after the first glimpse one had of Quentin.
 Gay, hearty and absolutely square in everything he said or did, Quentin Roosevelt was one of the most popular fellows in the group.
 We loved him purely for his own natural self.